dark-nk/web_scanner.py/README.md

 ✅ Other Linux distributions

-Made with ❤️ by G0$T×K9M
+Made with ❤️ by darknk